senithkay/vscode-extensions-public/README.md

 For troubleshooting, see the Ballerina output.
 To view the Ballerina output tab, click **View**, click **Output,** and select **Ballerina** from the output list.
 It provides additional information if the plugin fails to detect a Ballerina distribution.

-You can also enable [debug logs](https://wso2.com/ballerina/vscode/docs/debug-the-code/#configuration-attributes) from the Ballerina extension settings to view any issues arising from the extension features.
+You can also enable [debug logs](https://wso2.com/ballerina/vscode/docs/configure-the-extension/#advanced-configurations) from the Ballerina extension settings to view any issues arising from the extension features.

 ## Documentation

 The [Ballerina VS Code Extension Documentation](https://wso2.com/ballerina/vscode/docs/) describes the functionalities of this extension in detail.

-## Ask for Help
+## Ask for help

 Create [Github issues](https://github.com/wso2/ballerina-plugin-vscode/issues) to reach out to us.